bounswe/bounswe2023group5/reports/lab_report_10.md

 * We have not implemented filter for games page, we will complete it this week.
 * We have not implemented annotation functionality , we will complete it this week.
+* We have not implemented the promotions functionality, we will complete it this week.

 ## Your plans for the next week